Skip to main content

 FAFSA InfoFAFSA

 The FAFSA (Free Application for Federal Student Aid) is the application submitted to determine if a student is eligible to receive federal and state grant money for college.
-The FAFSA for Fall 2024 opens for completion by December 31, 2023 (it will go back to October 1 in 2024).
+The FAFSA for Fall 2025 opens for completion by December 31, 2024.
 To qualify for need based aid, all applicants must file the FAFSA.
 Starting with the Class of 2022, seniors have to complete the FAFSA, the TASFA, or opt-out waiver to graduate!

 SCAM ALERT - The FAFSA is absolutely free.
 If you are on a website that is requiring a fee for processing the FAFSA, you are not on the correct website.